 - 1. Trimming and pruning shall be done with proper, sharp, clean tools in such a manner as to preserve the natural character of the tree. - 2.
 All final cuts shall leave no projections on or off the branch and shall not be cut so close as to eliminate the branch collar. - 3.
 To avoid bark stripping, all branches 2 inches in diameter and larger shall be cut using the 3-cut method.
 These branches shall be lowered to the ground by proper ropes. - 4.
 Tools used on trees known or found to be diseased shall be disinfected with alcohol before they are used on other trees. - 5.
 Branches which are weak or dead shall be removed.
 Structural weaknesses, decayed trunk or branches, or split crotches shall be reported to the Engineer. - 6.
 When trimming, cutting back or topping trees, the Contractor shall use the drop-crotch method and avoid trimming or cutting back to small suckers.
 Smaller limbs and twigs shall be removed in such a manner so as to leave the foliage pattern evenly distributed. - 7.
-When reducing size (cut back or topping) not more than one-third of the total area shall be reduced at a single operation. - 8.
+When reducing size (cut back or topping) not more than one third of the total area shall be reduced at a single operation. - 8.
 Climbing spikes will not be allowed when a tree is not scheduled for removal. - 9.
-Remove man made structures including wires and cables from existing trees. - 10.
-Make smooth cuts on any severed tree roots greater then 2 inches diameter.
+Remove manmade structures including wires and cables from existing trees. - 10.
+Make smooth cuts on any severed tree roots greater than 2 inches diameter.
 Do not rip or tear, by excavation equipment, roots of trees to remain. - 11.
-Fertilizers, insect sprays, or other chemicals shall not be applied before or during root or branch pruning processes.
+Fertilizers, insect sprays, or other chemicals shall not be applied before or during root or branch pruning processes. - 12.
+Time limits for tree trimming shall be as stated in Revision of Section 240 Protection of Migratory Birds.